coverclock/com-diag-diminuto/README.md

 * token - macros for preprocessor token handling.
 * tree - red/black balanced binary tree implementation.
 * types - common library types.
-* uninterruptiblesection - macros to block signals in a code block.
+* uninterruptiblesection - macros to implement scoped blocked signals.
 * unittest - simple unit test framework.
 * well - like the pool feature but maintains requested alignment of objects.
 * widthof - macro to return width in bits of a type.